ADEA Enid A. Neidle Scholar-in-Residence Program

 Application Process Checklist

-- A personal statement addressing the following questions:
+- A personal statement (two pages maximum) addressing the following questions:

-- What are the applicant’s general interests and expectations for the ADEA residency experience?
+- What are your general interests and expectations for the ADEA Enid A. Neidle Scholar-in-Residence experience?

-- How will this experience help the applicant in her personal development?
+- How will this experience help you in your personal development?

-- How will this experience help the applicant’s institution, ADEA and ADEA members?
+- How will this experience help your institution, ADEA and ADEA members?

 Applicants for the Enid A. Neidle Scholar-in-Residence Program will receive a virtual interview and be notified of the award no later than Feb.
 1 of each year.
 The new Enid A. Neidle Scholar-in-Residence awardee will be recognized at the ADEA Annual Session & Exhibition.